 Callicrate's pigs are Berkshire and Berkshire-cross Heritage breeds, and produce pork with exquisite marbling and divine flavor.
 No white/pink pork here - our pork is a deep red/pink color.
 When you bite into it, you'll know what real pork tastes like.

-Gunthorp Farms is a 4-species, hyper-efficient 65-acre regenerative farming operation in LaGrange, IN, run by the wonderful Gunthorp family.
-While we carry just their duck, the Gunthorps also raise pastured turkey, chicken, and hogs!
+Gunthorp Farms is a 4-species, hyper-efficient 265-acre regenerative farming operation in LaGrange, IN, run by the wonderful Gunthorp family.
+We carry a wide assortment of their products, which include chicken, duck, turkey, and pork!
 Their products are featured in several up-scale restaurants in major Midwest cities, including the legendary Chef Rick Bayless' restaurants Frontera Grill and Topolobampo, and Charlie Trotter's in Chicago.
 They have one of very few on-farm USDA-inspected slaughter operations for both red meat and poultry, meaning all animals are slaughtered on-farm for minimal stress and an excellent final product.

 All animals from the Gunthorps are pasture-raised and rotated throughout the woods and fields on their Indiana farm, and are provided shelter from inclement weather at all times.
 They are also offered a corn, soybean, and mineral mix.
 Animals at Gunthorp Farms are never given antibiotics, hormones, or steroids.